Queens Botanical Garden: Creation and site

 During the 1939 New York World's Fair, held in adjacent Flushing Meadows–Corona Park, the future site of the Queens Botanical Garden was a horticultural exhibit of the fair called "Gardens on Parade" operated by Hortus, Incorporated.
 The original gardens were located just west of the modern site at the northeast corner of the fair grounds, at 131st Street between Lawrence Street and the Flushing River in the path of the future Van Wyck Expressway.

 A New York City Department of Sanitation garage at Dahlia Avenue was located west of Main Street, in the modern Queens Botanical Garden.
 By the 1950s it had been abandoned, and there were calls to demolish it.

-A playground located at Elder Avenue and 135th Street in what in now the Queens Botanical Garden, was originally set to be complete by March 1957.
+A playground located at Elder Avenue and 135th Street in what is now the Queens Botanical Garden, was originally set to be complete by March 1957.
 However, by March 11 only a comfort station and lights were constructed, while the site required significant filling before development could occur.
 According to the Parks Department, the project was delayed due to bad weather.
 The playground site was used as dumping ground, and it was filled with dirt after community petition.
 After a three-month delay, the playground was completed in June 1957.